Open-Materials-DB-data/pressure_induced_invar_effect/README.md

-# Data web pages for First Principles Theory of the Pressure Induced Invar Effect in FeNi Alloys
+# Data web pages for: First Principles Theory of the Pressure Induced Invar Effect in FeNi Alloys

 This repository contains the source for the https://data.openmaterialsdb.se/pressure_induced_invar_effect sub-website